GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/functions/how-to-change-video-orientation.md

-## How can I change video orientation?
+## How to Change Video Orientation

 ### Note: This feature is only available for branching widgets or founder videos and embeds.